London congestion charge: Boundary

 The current congestion charge zone covers the area within the London Inner Ring Road which includes both the City of London, which is the main financial district, and also the West End, which is London's primary commercial and entertainment centre.
 Although primarily a commercial area, there are also 136,000 residents, out of a total Greater London population of almost 9,000,000.
 There is little heavy industry within the zone.

 Starting at the northernmost point and moving clockwise, the major roads defining the boundary are Pentonville Road, City Road, Old Street, Commercial Street, Mansell Street, Tower Bridge Road, New Kent Road, Elephant and Castle, Kennington Lane, Vauxhall Bridge Road, Park Lane, Edgware Road, Marylebone Road and Euston Road (other roads fill the small gaps between these roads).
 Signs were erected and symbols painted on the road to help drivers recognise the congestion charge area.

 The Western Extension, introduced in February 2007 and removed on 4 January 2011, included areas surrounded by the following roads starting from the north-westernmost point: Scrubs Lane, Harrow Road, Westway (part of the A40), Park Lane, Vauxhall Bridge Road, Grosvenor Road, Chelsea Embankment, Earl's Court Road and part of the West Cross Route (A3320), but the Westway itself was not part of the zone.

 Charges

+Charges change—usually increase—and conditions and exemptions change from time to time.
+Current charges are listed on the official Web site.

 In January 2013, Transport for London opened a public consultation to increase the standard charge by 15% by mid 2014, from £10 per day to £11.50, if paid in advance or on the day.
 The increase was expected to generate an estimated £84 million of additional revenue by the end of 2017/18.
 The consultation process ran from January 2014 to March 2014.
 According to TfL, the objective of the increase was to recoup inflation over the past three years and ensure the charge remains an effective deterrent to making unnecessary journeys in central London.

 On 15 May 2020, the Congestion Charge was re-implemented following a period of suspension during the COVID-19 pandemic.
-From 22 June 2020, it will temporarily run from 7:00 am to 10:00 pm seven days a week (as opposed to the previous 7:00 am to 6:00 pm on weekdays), and the daily charge will rise from £11.50 to £15 per day for a period of one year.